 All students who apply for admission to Xavier are considered for merit scholarships.
 However, there are opportunities for additional scholarships available, based on major, involvement in community service, commitment to diversity, artistic talent and more.

-In addition to scholarship opportunities at Xavier, many of our students also take advantage of Federal Financial Aid that is available to them.
-In fact, over 60% of our students are on some type of need based financial aid.
+In addition to scholarship opportunities at Xavier, many of our students also take advantage of federal financial aid that is available to them.
+In fact, over 60% of our students receive some type of need-based federal aid.

 So, how much does a Xavier education cost?
-Annual tuition for full-time undergraduates in 2019-2020 is $40,220.
-For full-time undergraduate business majors, annual tuition in 2019-2020 is $41,220.
-On-campus living expenses (room and board, double occupancy) are about $13,310 per year.
+Annual tuition for full-time undergraduates in 2021-2022 is $42,460.
+On-campus living expenses (room and board, double occupancy) are about $13,580 per year.
 These are total institutional expenses.
 They do not include all fees, textbooks and personal expenses.
 All figures reflect the cost before any scholarship or financial aid is applied.